 Whether you struggle with over-eating or restricting, mindful eating can be a great benefit.
 For the over-eater, the tendency is to eat mindlessly; not paying attention to what is eaten because the goal is comfort, not nutrition.
 For the restrictive eater, eating becomes a stressful activity marked by guilt and anxiety.
 Mindful eating counters both.

-Mindful eating simply means to pay relaxed attention to the full experience of eating without guilt.
-Allow your attention to focus on the taste, texture, and aroma of your food as you eat.
-During a meal pay attention to how your level of hunger changes to satisfaction.
+Mindful eating simply means paying relaxed attention to the full experience of eating without guilt.
+When eating, focus your attention on the taste, texture, and aroma of the food you are eating, whether it is a full meal or a snack of the best beef jerky.
+During the meal, pay attention to how your level of hunger changes to satisfaction.
 Receive the meal as a gift from God and practice gratitude throughout the meal; as opposed to just praying before the meal.

 “Sixty seconds before you eat, sit quietly (with no distractions) and think-what do I feel and what am I thinking about right now?
 Record this.
 Then look at what you are about to eat.
 Notice how it tastes.
 Do you like what you are eating?… After you finish, take another 60 seconds and write down how you feel-energized, tired, unsatisfied, content, etc… (p.
 66-67).”
 Stephen Arterburn and Linda Mintle in Lose It for Life

 In order to do this, especially if eating has becomes a stressful experience for you, you may need to learn some relaxation exercises.
 Imagine the benefits of starting every meal “emotionally neutral.”
 Imagine the freedom of ending each meal contented and at peace.
 That is what the practice of mindful eating provides.